Benefits of Cinnamon Tea

 Cinnamaldehyde is a powerful antiseptic that helps in fighting different types of infections.
 Meanwhile, cinnamon oil extract has been shown to be effective in treating fungi-induced respiratory infections.

-Researchers have proven that cinnamon intake inhibits the growth of bacteria that include Listeria and Salmonella.
+Researchers have proven that cinnamon intake inhibits the growth of bacteria including Listeria and Salmonella.
 Additionally, it seems to have prevented bad breath and tooth decay.
 Cinnamon oil, which exhibits a broad spectrum of antibacterial properties, was found to be more effective than clove oil in a study.

 Cinnamon can be regarded as a safe and effective treatment for dysmenorrhea in young women.